An ICE Nurse Revealed That A Georgia Detention Center Is Performing Mass Hysterectomies

 The complaint was filed on the behalf of Wooten by advocacy groups Project South, Georgia Detention Watch, Georgia Latino Alliance for Human Rights, and South Georgia Immigrant Support Network.
 In their report, Wooten details other malpractices at the facility, including lack of COVID-19 testing for symptomatic patients, as well as a general lack of reporting cases.

-The complaint also explains why she decided to come forward publicly: Wooten had been reprimanded and demoted by ICDC when she spoke up about the poor practices at the detention center.
+The complaint also explains why she decided to come forward publicly: Wooten had been reprimanded and demoted by ICDC when she spoke up about the poor practices at the detention centre.

 “You put two and two together,” she said.
 “I’m asking for these things and speaking for these detainees.
 I’m a problem.
 I’m being seen and I’m not supposed to be seen or heard.
 It makes you look like you’re not doing your job.”

-This isn’t the first time the United States has forced people — especially people of colour — into unwanted sterilisation, which is a human rights violation and a form of eugenics, according to the World Health Organization.
-For more than 70 years, California led the country in sterilisations; during that time about 20,000 people were sterilised against their will in state institutions.
-In the South, Black women were treated as “practice” for incoming medical students and had been sterilised unknowingly during C-sections.
+This isn’t the first time the United States has forced people — especially people of colour — into unwanted sterilization, which is a human rights violation and a form of eugenics, according to the World Health Organization.
+For more than 70 years, California led the country in sterilizations; during that time about 20,000 people were sterilized against their will in state institutions.
+In the South, Black women were treated as “practice” for incoming medical students and had been sterilized unknowingly during C-sections.
 Other times, they were coerced in order to retain welfare benefits.
-Sterilisation was so wide-spread in North Carolina that a bill was passed in 2015 to give victims financial compensation.
+Sterilization was so wide-spread in North Carolina that a bill was passed in 2015 to give victims financial compensation.

-Of course, when it comes to undocumented immigrants, who are regularly referred to as “unwanted” “aliens” by the current U.S. president, it’s not so surprising that these practices went unreported for so long.
-One immigrant in the complaint put it best: “This place is not equipped for humans.”